 R&D in health

-This program works at the interface between scientific advances and the maturation of technologies to produce deliverables that meet demands from the health system.
-The portfolio includes prospecting for potential molecular targets as new therapeutic options for pharmaceuticals and biopharmaceuticals and creating organ prototypes and artificial tissues using bioprinting, as well as developing advanced therapies based on cells and/or gene editing to treat diseases that significantly impact public health.
+The Program operates at the interface between scientific advances and the maturation of technologies aimed at delivering solutions that meet the demands of the health system.
+Its portfolio includes prospecting potential molecular targets as new therapeutic options for the development of pharmaceuticals and biopharmaceuticals, developing organ prototypes and artificial tissues through bioprinting, as well as advancing cell- and/or gene-editing–based therapies to treat diseases of public health relevance.

-This research involves strong synergy with the other labs at the CNPEM and uses their diverse competencies such as light lines and microscopes to study macromolecules, cells, and organisms and to develop and evaluate nanomaterials with biological applications.
-We are located at the junction between the scientific ecosystem and the productive sector, and meet demands for translation of essential scientific knowledge into the basic raw materials needed for the manufacturing sector to fulfill its task of producing and leveraging the economic value of health technologies.
+These studies are carried out across CNPEM’s different units and make use of state-of-the-art scientific facilities, such as beamlines and microscopes, to study macromolecules, cells, and organisms, and to develop and evaluate nanomaterials with biological applications.
+CNPEM positions itself at the interface between the scientific ecosystem and the productive sector, addressing demands for translating fundamental scientific knowledge into basic inputs required for the industrial sector to carry out the task of producing and leveraging the economic value of health technologies.

 Current partnerships and supporters